 Spinal Traction is highly recommended by Neurological Research.
 The most recent trial sought to correlate clinical success with MRI evidence of disc repair in the annulus, nucleus, facet joint and foramina as a result of treatment and found that reduction of disc herniation ranged between 10% and 90% depending on the number of sessions performed, while annulus patching and healing was evident in all cases.
 The most recent clinical study of 778 patients has showed that Disc Decompression Therapy was more than 70% successful in the treatment of herniated discs, degenerative disc disease, facet syndrome, and sciatica.
 In this same study, 92% of patients had a reduction in their pain of at least one point on the 0 to 5 scale (Neurological Research; Volume 20, Number 3, April 1998).

-The treatment consists of daily 20-minute sessions over a 2-week period.
+The treatment consists of twice weekly, 20-minute sessions, over a 2-week period.
+By that point in time we should have a good idea whether or not this form of treatment will be of benefit to you or not and a decision can be made on how we might proceed.
 Relief is usually experienced between 4 and 6 treatments.
 A follow up study on the outcomes of decompression therapy found that, 71% of patients showed more than a 50% reduction in pain immediately after treatment, and 86% showed a 50% or better pain reduction at four years.
 After four years, 52% of respondents reported a pain level of zero.
 (Anesthesiology News, March 2003)

 Call our office today for a free 15 minute consultation

 "Eighty-six percent of ruptured intervertebral disc (RID) patients achieved 'good' (50-89% improvement) to 'excellent' (90-100% improvement) results with decompression.
 Sciatica and back pain were relieved."
 "Of the facet arthrosis patients, 75% obtained 'good' to 'excellent' results with decompression."